kennysmithed/oels2022/oels_practical_wk3.md

   ...
 ```

 i.e. it uses `const` where we use `var`. `var` and `const` are different ways of creating variables that store values that we can refer to elsewhere in the code, the only difference between them is that when you create a variable using `var` you are allowed to change its stored value elsewhere in the code if you want to, whereas `const` doesn't allow that (`const` stands for "constant").
 That's a very sensible division of labour (and javascript actually introduces a 3rd possibility, `let`, which restricts how and when a variable's value can be changed).
-But for simplicity we are just going to use `var` everywhere - we don't want you worrying at the moment about whether you will need to change values later on, sometimes we will so we will just use `var` when creating variables.
-We are just flagging this up here if you see `const` or `let` in example code elsewhere and wonder what those are for!
+But for simplicity we are just going to use `var` everywhere - we don't want you worrying about whether `const` or `var` is the right choice so we will just use `var` when creating variables.
+We are just flagging this up here in case you see `const` or `let` in example code elsewhere and wonder what those are for!

 The code then lays out the grammaticality judgment trials.
 Note that just because they come first in the javascript file (e.g. before the consent screen, which is later in the code) this doesn't mean they will be the first thing the participant sees - the timeline controls what participants see when.

 Each judgment trial involves showing the participant a sentence and getting a single keypress response from them, which we can achieve using the `html-keyboard-response` plugin from jsPsych.
 Details of the options for that plugin are in the [jsPsych documentation](https://www.jspsych.org/7.3/plugins/html-keyboard-response/).
 We are using the `stimulus` parameter to hold the sentence the participant is judging, `prompt` reminds the participant what they are supposed to be doing, and `choices` shows the list of keyboard responses they are allowed to provide - in this case we only accept y or n keypresses, so everything else is ignored.
 So the code for one judgment trial looks like this:

 ```js
 var judgment_trial_1 = {